 It is critical to have a trusted advisor when making property investment decisions.
 It’s just too hard to do it on your own or by trial and error.
-There’s a huge learning fee involved – of time, money, effort and heartache.
+There’s a huge learning fee involved – of time, money, effort, and heartache.

 It is interesting that while most wealthy people have, and are prepared to pay for, trusted advisors in many areas of their lives, the average person has no advisers or they get their advice from salespeople who they perceive as advisers but are far from independent.

-On the other hand, following the teachings and proven systems of those who’ve already achieved what you want to achieve and who’ve retained their wealth through a number of property cycles, while not guaranteeing your success, makes it much, much more likely.
+On the other hand, following the teachings and proven systems of those who’ve already achieved what you want to achieve and who’ve retained their wealth through a number of property cycles, while not guaranteeing your success, make it much, much more likely.

-A trusted advisor tailors their recommendations to your personal circumstances and they warn you of the risks as well as the rewards.
+A trusted advisor tailors their recommendations to your personal circumstances and warn you of the risks as well as the rewards.
 Their advice is not biased by any property, products or services to be sold.

 So one of the first questions you should ask them is “How are you getting paid?”
 This will reveal a lot.
 If they are offering free advice, or they are being paid by a third party (such as a developer or property vendor) then their advice cannot be independent.

 Your adviser should be qualified and be an investor themselves.
-They should have a thorough understanding of not only property, but also finance, economics and the taxation system as far as it relates to real estate investment.
+They should have a thorough understanding of not only property but also finance, economics, and the taxation system as far as it relates to real estate investment.

-Similarly, your advisor should have no properties for sale, should have a number of investment options available, depending upon your circumstances, should not make any recommendations at the first meeting and should not create a “sense of urgency.”
+Similarly, your advisor should have no properties for sale, should have a number of investment options available, depending upon your circumstances, should not make any recommendations at the first meeting, and should not create a “sense of urgency.”

 Sound professional advice is never expensive.
 On the other hand, most investors pay a huge “learning fee” to the market by buying the wrong property, in the wrong location, at the wrong price.